- Why does (online) privacy matter?

 With the death of privacy, the Panopticon has become omnipresent.
 The knowledge that you are in fact constantly being watched breeds conformity.
 It is inevitable: every individual consciously or unconsciously assesses wether anything they want to express in public is deemed acceptable by the majority, or if it violates the rules.
 Please ask yourself: Would you choose to diverge from public opinion, even if yours is different?
 At which point do you think does your own opinion become unacceptable for the majority?
 Maybe you would express yourself freely if you were in a private space with a couple of trusted friends.
 But would you still express your opinion the same way if you were on stage, in front of an unknown crowd and the knowledge that law enforcement was watching you?

 If privacy is dead, then everything you do online is indeed public.
-If you still think this is not a problem, then please go ahead and email us the user names and passwords to all your social media and email accounts, as well as the login credentials to your online banking.
+If you still think this is not a problem, then please go ahead and email us the user names and passwords to all your social media accounts and to your email accounts.
+We also would like you to hand over the login credentials to your online banking.
 We assure you, unlike evil hackers who want to empty your crypto-wallet (yet another reason to protect your privacy), we won't abuse the information you give us.
 We just want to have an innocent look.
 After all, didn't you say you have nothing to hide?

-Why should I use the Darknet (I am not a criminal) !?
+Why should I use Tor?
+It is the Darknet (I am not a criminal) !?

 We don't like the word Darknet because when people talk about the so-called Darknet, they often also talk about online drug markets, stolen credit card data, financial fraud, sexual abuse, pornography, botnets, hackers and other digital mercenaries.
 For them the term Darknet is a synonym for cybercrime in an obscure digital space, beyond reach for law enforcement, that is hidden somewhere beneath the surface of the internet.
-This is the reason why, in order to tackle online crimes, opponents of the Tor Network and online privacy demand the pre-emptive general surveillance of the whole network, absolute control for law enforcement, sometimes even to shut down the Tor Network and to ban the Tor Browser altogether.
+This is the reason why, in order to tackle online crimes, opponents of the Tor Network and online privacy demand the pre-emptive general surveillance of the whole network, absolute control for law enforcement, sometimes even to shut down the Tor Network and to ban the Tor Browser altogether (which has been done in China for example).

-When people talk about the Darknet, they in fact mean hidden Tor Onion Services, which are websites that can only be accessed via Tor and the Tor Browser.
-Yet if you discuss the Tor Network in such a way, then all Tor users become suspicious.
+When people talk about the Darknet, they in fact mean hidden Tor Onion Services, which are websites that can only be accessed anonymously via Tor and the Tor Browser.
+The Darknet discussion assumes that mainly criminals use Tor, while it is in fact also a vital tool for journalists, whistleblowers, activists and people that want to circumvent online censorship, as well as for anyone who tries to protect his or her privacy online.
+Not all Onion Services are criminal enterprises.
+For example the BBC runs an Onion Service that allows users to access their content anonymously via the Tor Network.
+SecureDrop is an Onion Page for whistleblowers to pass information anonymously to journalists.
+Also term7 is accessible anonymously via Tor...
+Yet if you discuss the Tor Network as the Darknet, then in this discussion all Tor users become potential criminals.
 In our opinion this is very problematic.
-It assumes that mainly criminals use Tor, while it is in fact also a vital tool for journalists, whistleblowers, activists and people that want to circumvent online censorship, but also for anyone who tries to protect ones privacy online.
 This is why we think it is not only wrong to put everyone who uses Tor under general suspicion of being a criminal, but it also endangers our right to privacy in general.

-Please don't get us wrong, we do think it is important to investigate cybercrime and yes - it is true that criminals use the Tor Network too.
-However, despite their digital camouflage, law enforcement did not only succeed to shut down several Dark Markets in the past - for example Silk Road, AlphaBay and DarkMarket, but also managed to reveal the real-life identities of the people behind these markets, because they made mistakes.
+Please don't get us wrong, we do think it is important to investigate cybercrime, and yes - it is true that criminals use the Tor Network too.
+However, despite their digital camouflage, law enforcement did not only succeed to shut down several Dark Markets in the past - for example Silk Road, AlphaBay and DarkMarket, but also managed to reveal the real-life identities of the people behind these markets, because these people made mistakes.
 This led to the arrest of numerous criminals, who did believe they were anonymous and untouchable.
+When there is criminal activity, law enforcement has to investigate.
 However, we don't think crimes need to be investigated before they actually happen...

-So why should you use Tor if it makes you look suspicious?
+So why should you use Tor, even if it may make you look suspicious?
+Decide for yourself!

 Reason 1: Privacy